tmhglnd/total-serialism/README.md

 - [Thomas DeLio - Nomos Alpha: The Dialects of Structure and Materials](https://www.jstor.org/stable/843739?seq=1)

 - [Online Encyclopedia of Integer Sequences](https://oeis.org/A000045)

-# Missing Something?

-This library is a work in progress, and I'm always interested to receive inspiration, suggestions, enhancements, literature and more.
-Feel free to file an [issue here](https://github.com/tmhglnd/total-serialism/issues) and I will gladly look into it!

 # License